jvanlier/til/python/embed-local-video-in-jupyter-notebook.md

-# Embedding Local Video in Jupyter Notebook
+# Embed Local Video in Jupyter Notebook

 Showing a video that was just created with Python code in a Notebook, with timeline and controls, is as simple as: